Ecommerce Warehousing: Definitions, Types & Best Practices

 Your ecommerce business is starting to grow, and storing inventory in your home or garage is no longer giving you the convenience it used to.
-More and more business owners are making the move to ecommerce warehousing in their homes—a third-party inventory storage option that makes running business even easier.
+More and more business owners are moving away from storing inventory at home and turning to ecommerce warehousing, a third-party storage solution that simplifies operations as they scale.

 With the ecommerce industry growing 23% each year, there’s huge potential for your business to grow to meet increasing demand.